 Nutrition

-If you’re planning out any family meals this month (or any time!) be sure to save this recipe.
-I’d love to know what the whole family thinks, so if you try this recipe you can leave a rating or comment.
+If you’re planning out fiber-focused meals this month (or any time!) be sure to save this recipe.
+I’d love to know what you think, so leave a rating or comment.

 As always, thanks for visiting the Street Smart Nutrition blog.
 From my family to yours, cheers to more fearlessly nourishing meals!